 The USDA reports that a tablespoon of stick margarine contains:

 — Carbohydrates: 0 grams.

-Some types may contain about 2 grams of trans fats and some brands are fortified with vitamins or omega-3 fatty acids.
+Some brands are fortified with vitamins or omega-3 fatty acids.

 Light margarine is made with more water than traditional stick margarine, which can lighten the calorie load.
 The USDA reports that a tablespoon of light or tub margarine contains:

 Margarine contains significantly less saturated fat than butter.
 So that means reading labels at the grocery store.

 Whether you choose butter or margarine, “choosing a softer tub margarine or liquid oils in place of butter, and/or stick margarine can help decrease your saturated fat and trans fat intake, lowering your risk of heart disease,” Blackstone says.